 “The area my folks live the beach slope is much higher, so they did get water – three or four feet – but not to the extent of destroying everything…The beach slopes certainly saved their lives.”

 People living on others parts of the coast were not so lucky.
 Six months before the tsunami, Fernando had stayed in a hotel in a holiday resort called Yala on the south coast, where the sand dunes had been removed.
 He spoke to the hotelier:

 “He told me they opened it up so the people in the hotel could look at the ocean better.
-So they opened up this region and this was where the water jetted through….Within minutes it perished”.
+So they opened up this region and this was where the water jetted through….Within minutes [the hotel] perished”.

 Around the world, people living by the coasts are increasingly at risk from extreme flooding events, because the ecosystems that protect them are being destroyed – from mangroves, to wetlands to seagrass meadows.
 This degradation is particularly a problem for small island states that are already at most risk from climate change and which depend on them for food, tourism and medicine.

 But while mining, pollution and fishing pose local threats, they are also up against an overwhelming global threat: climate change.

 According to the IPCC, if global temperatures increase by 2 degrees celsius by the end of the century, virtually all tropical coral reefs could be severely degraded within 30 years.